kausi3422/SitefinityRenderer-app-for-DotNet-5.0/README.md

 DotNet 5.0 Sitefinity Renderer app

-For Sitefinity Nuget package version history, in case you want to build a renderer app for .Net Core 3.1
+For Sitefinity Nuget package version history the link is provided below, in case you want to build a renderer app for .Net Core 3.1

 https://nuget.sitefinity.com/